The primary instructors for this course are:

 The quizzes will test how well you have learned the concepts and methods of the assigned homework problems.
 The quiz questions will be related to, but rarely identical to, the online homework problems.
 The problems may be restructured to provide guidance, allow awarding of partial credit, and discourage memorization of a solution formula.

-There will typically be two questions on each weekly quiz.
+There will be two questions on each weekly quiz.
 Each question will be graded on a 4 point scale.
 You are expected to do the problems on your own, without any notes or other help (i.e. there are no outside formula sheets allowed for the quizzes; instructors will provide formula sheets).
 In solving the homework, you can get help in discussion section, office hours, from tutors and from other students.
 In the end, however, you must have learned the methods needed to do the quiz problems on your own.

 Each lecture will feature a few in-class H-ITT questions.
 These are intended to

 a) encourage engagement with the material presented in the lecture (which has been shown to help with learning and retaining the material) and b) provide immediate feedback to both the instructor and the students as to the understanding of the newly presented material (thus promoting a relevant review by the instructor or questions by the students).
-The H-ITT questions sets will count for 2.5 extra credit points.
+The H-ITT questions sets will count for 3 extra credit course points.
 There is a 20% forgiveness factor for the H-ITT questions.
-The in-class H-ITT questions begin to count on Tuesday, January 22, 2019.
+The in-class H-ITT questions begin to count on Tuesday, September 3rd, 2019.
 You should, however, get your remote sooner to participate in practice questions that will help you become familiar with the system before the questions start counting toward your grade points.

 Participation requires that you purchase the H-ITT remote transmitter associated with the in-class student response system.
 Information on compatible remotes is found on the H-ITT remote and registration instructions page.
 Responses made via this transmitter will be recorded.
 Correct responses are worth 2 points, and (to encourage participation) incorrect responses will be worth 1 point.
 Responding for other students (using their H-ITT remotes) is considered cheating by both parties.